 Ultimately this is the responsibility of the Governance Authority, but the initial criteria for obtaining Service Provider certificates will be having an OCN (Operating Company Number) as administered by the National Exchange Carrier Association.
 The OCN is proposed as an objective mechanism to determine that an entity is a service provider and entitled to sign calling party information.
 Initially there will not be a mechanism to revoke service provider certificates, although the Governance Authority will have the ability to define criteria for revoking certificates (e.g., signing invalid numbers) if it is determined to be appropriate.
 In addition, as a condition of being validated as a service provider for SHAKEN, service providers should commit to signing calling party information for all calls where it is technically and economically feasible.

+Appendix B – Manual Certificate Management Process

+To satisfy the requirements as identified in section 6.1, the manual flow for acquiring a signed public key certificate from a STI-CA would be as follows:

+Generate a PKCS#10 [RFC2314] Certificate Signing Request (CSR).

+Cut-and-paste the CSR into STI-CA web page.

+Prove ownership of the domain by one of the following methods:

+Put an STI-CA-provided challenge at a specific place on the Authentication Service server.

+Put an STI-CA-provided challenge at a DNS location corresponding to the target domain.

+Receive STI-CA challenge at a (hopefully) administrator-controlled e-mail address corresponding to the domain and then respond to it on the STI-CA’s web page.

+STI-CA signs public key certificate as root

+Provider downloads the issued public key certificate and stores private key certificate in Secure Key Store associated with Authentication Service and the public key certificate is stored and made publicly available via HTTPS in their Certificate Repository.